-A Third Of The Weinstein Company Board Resigns After Sexual Harassment Report
+One-Third Of Weinstein Company Board Resigns After Sexual Harassment Report

 The Weinstein Company’s board, which consists only of men, issued a statement Friday ordering an independent investigation into the allegations against Weinstein.
 The board also stated that they have retained outside lawyers to assist with the situation.

-In the Times’ report, actress Ashley Judd described how Weinstein allegedly called her up to his hotel room, still early on in her career, and pressured her to watch him shower and give him a massage.
+In the Times’ report, actress Ashley Judd described how early in her career, Weinstein allegedly called her up to his hotel room and pressured her to watch him shower and give him a massage.
 The article also mentioned a police report accusing Weinstein of grabbing Italian model Ambra Battilana’s breasts and putting his hands up her skirt.

 After the Times’ story was published, actress Rose McGowan tweeted of “complicity” and called for women to “fight on.”
 Weinstein reportedly settled with McGowan for $100,000 two decades ago, according to the report.

 Deadline noted that the board’s statement was signed by four of the board’s nine original members: Bob Weinstein, Tarak Ben Ammar, Lance Maerov and Richard Koenigsberg.
-Paul Tudor Jones, the eigth board member, did not sign the statement.
+Paul Tudor Jones, the eighth board member, did not sign the statement.

 Harvey Weinstein, who is the ninth member of the board, is taking an indefinite leave of absence from the Weinstein Company.